 Professional Counseling Services

 - Counseling is a very personal experience for many people.
 For many, the hardest part is often just making the decision to get started.
 Clients often will contact me for a variety of reasons, but mainly to alleviate emotional distress, to learn coping skills, and to gain some understanding and clarity into certain aspects of their lives.
-One common goal of treatment is often to develop insight into how their thoughts, feelings, and behaviors impact their overall emotional health and their everyday lives and relationships (i.e., home, work, school, marriage, parenting, friendships, etc.).
+One common goal of treatment is often to help clients develop insight into how their thoughts and feelings impact overall emotional health and how their relationships in life (i.e., home, work, school, marriage, parenting, friendships, etc.) impact their overall emotional well-being.
 Another would be to learn and understand more about how their childhoods, family of origin, and upbringing often impact decision-making and relationships they develop later in adulthood.
-Clients often want to learn tools which allow for better coping when experiencing some sort of distress.
+Clients often want to learn tools which allow for better coping when experiencing distress.
 The clients I primarily serve are adults, adults 55+, and couples.
 I offer short-term (brief) and long-term (in-depth) counseling with the ultimate goal of serving a culturally diverse client population.

-- In addition, I enjoy working with clients of Asian descent and heritage, particularly those who have grown up in immigrant families.
+- In addition, I enjoy working with marginalized populations, clients of color, multicultural clients, clients of Asian descent and heritage, particularly those who have grown up in immigrant families.
 Please review my page on “Asian Americans” for additional information.

 Some of the issues I work with include, but are not limited to: